Meteora Thessaly, Greece Travel Guide

 Dining is a public event, often involving sharing plates (mezedes) and lively conversation among family and friends.

-Flavors are often characterized by simplicity, allowing the freshness of ingredients like olive oil and local herbs to shine.
+Tastes are often characterized by simplicity, allowing the freshness of ingredients including olive oil and local herbs to shine.

-Don't hesitate to ask for the "dish of the day" or local specials at tavernas, as these often showcase the freshest seasonal ingredients.
+Don't hesitate to ask for the "today's special" or local specials at tavernas, as these often showcase the freshest seasonal ingredients.